Thomas Tyrwhitt Jones

-Sir Thomas Tyrwhitt Jones, 1st Baronet (1 September 1765 – 26 November 1811) of Stanley Hall, Shropshire, was a British politician.
+Sir Thomas Tyrwhitt Jones, 1st Baronet FRS (1 September 1765 – 26 November 1811) of Stanley Hall, Shropshire, was a British politician.

+Early life

-He was the eldest son of Captain John Tyrwhitt, RN, of Netherclay House, Bishop's Hull, Somerset and educated at Winchester and Christ Church, Oxford.
+Tyrwhitt was born on 1 September 1765.
+He was the eldest son of Captain John Tyrwhitt, RN, of Netherclay House, Bishop's Hull, Somerset, and the former Katherine Booth, daughter and heiress of the Very Rev. Peniston Booth, Dean of Windsor and Katherine (née Jones) Booth (a daughter of the Revd Canon Edward Jones).
+Among his siblings was Richard Tyrwhitt, a barrister who married Elizabeth Lipyeatt.

+He was educated at Winchester and Christ Church, Oxford.
 He succeeded his cousin Sir Thomas Jones in 1782, adopting the additional surname of Jones in 1790.

+Career

 He was the Member of Parliament for Weymouth and Melcombe Regis from 1790 to June 1791.
 Jones subsequently represented several other constituencies.
 He was MP for Denbigh Boroughs from January 1797 to 1802; Athlone from 22 August 1803 to 1806; and Shrewsbury from 1807 to 26 November 1811.
 He was created a baronet on 3 October 1808.

 He was elected a Fellow of the Royal Society in 1800.

+Personal life

+He married Harriet Rebecca, the daughter of Edward Williams of Eaton Mascott, Shropshire, with whom he had three sons and two daughters, including: